 Restoration of the stocks of the European oyster (Ostrea edulis) in the German North Sea

-Within the framework of this research and development project, sponsored by the Federal Agency for Nature Conservation (BfN) and the University of Applied Sciences Bremerhaven, methods and procedures for sustainable stock establishment of the European oyster in the German North Sea will be developed and tested at pilot scale for the first time.
+Within the framework of this research and development project, sponsored by the Federal Agency for Nature Conservation (BfN), methods and procedures for sustainable stock establishment of the European oyster in the German North Sea will be developed and tested at pilot scale for the first time.
 As the project RESTORE is based on recommendations of the BfN feasibility study (Gercken & Schmidt 2014) it addresses still open research questions.

 The results of this study are intended to create a restoration program, to establish a healthy stock of these highly endangered oysters in Europe and to establish an oyster bed ecosystem at selected locations in the German North Sea.